-Begun in 1987 with just one social worker, and a mandate to provide service and shelter, Georgetown Ministry Center has since grown into a year-round drop-in center, providing psychiatric and medical outreach, social and mental health services, case management, shelter and housing support, handicapped-accessible bathrooms, and laundry facilities.
-The only homeless service provider in the immediate neighborhood, GMC serves one of the very neediest populations: chronically homeless individuals who suffer from mental illness, substance abuse, and developmental disabilities, as well as head trauma and physical injuries.
-Many are resistant to services and treatment, so GMC creates a welcoming environment that fosters friendly relationships and, ultimately, trust.
-Last year, GMC reached 1,000 homeless individuals, including 60-70 “regulars,” providing 5,391 showers and 9,879 sandwiches.
+Begun in 1987 with just one social worker and a mandate to provide service and shelter, GMC has since grown into a year-round drop-in center, providing psychiatric and medical outreach, social and mental health services, case management, shelter and housing support, handicapped-accessible bathrooms, and laundry facilities to one of the very neediest populations: chronically homeless individuals who suffer from mental illness, substance abuse, developmental disabilities, and physical injuries.
+Many are resistant to help, so GMC creates a welcoming environment that fosters trust.
+Last year it reached nearly 800 homeless individuals, including 60-70 “regulars.”
 An on-staff psychiatrist served 100, while a general practitioner provided care to 350.
-Moving from the streets to housing is profoundly challenging for this population, but a few achieve it each year and GMC supports them at each step.
-On a cold night in Georgetown, you can provide the warmth.
+Moving from the streets to housing is profoundly challenging for this population, but for those who achieve it each year, GMC supports them at each step.
+On a cold night in Georgetown, you can add some warmth.

 Headquarters: DC-Ward 2

 Where They Operate: DC-Ward 2; Georgetown; Foggy Bottom; West End; Burleith

 Age Groups Served: Adult (25-49)